-- Knowledge: - Design and oversee a process of board orientation to include providing information prior to election as a board member and, when needed, during the first cycle of board activity for new board members. - o Design and implement an ongoing program of board information and education. - Effectiveness: - Lead the periodic assessment of the board's performance.
-Propose, as appropriate, changes in board structure, roles, and responsibilities. - Provide ongoing counsel to the board president and other board members on steps to take to enhance board effectiveness. - Regularly review the board's practices regarding member participation, conflict of interest, confidentiality, etc., and suggest improvements as needed. - o Periodically review and update the board's policies and practices. - o Conduct meeting analysis on an as needed basis.
+- o Lead the periodic assessment of the board's performance.
+Propose, as appropriate, changes in board structure, roles, and responsibilities. - o Provide ongoing counsel to the board president and other board members on steps to take to enhance board effectiveness. - o Regularly review the board's practices regarding member participation, conflict of interest, confidentiality, etc., and suggest improvements as needed. - o Periodically review and update the board's policies and practices. - o Conduct meeting analysis on an as needed basis.